Panduss/Pizzzza/README.md

+# PizzaConfigurator
-Homework assignment for Codaisseur Academy
+Homework assignment for Codaisseur Academy on our 7th week. <br>
+This project contains a front-end. front-end uses React/Redux

-Quickstart 🚀
+# Quickstart 🚀

 clone this repo <br>
 run yarn <br>